 72 years after their creation, Grammar schools are still making the headlines of British political debate.

-The newly appointed British Prime Minister Theresa May (Conservative Party) has announced in September that she will stop the ban on the creation of new Grammar Schools, which itself had been put in place since 1998 by the Labour Party.
+The 2016 British Prime Minister Theresa May (Conservative Party) announced that she will stop the ban on the creation of new Grammar Schools, which itself had been put in place since 1998 by the Labour Party.

-From this day, each political party has been keeping its ideological position and the debate about whether creating new Grammar schools has become more and more passionate.
+Each political party in the UK has been keeping its ideological position and the debate about whether creating new Grammar schools has become more and more passionate.